 Baños on Saturday and Sunday is crowded with weekenders, so if possible, plan a trip during the week.
 If you want to tie your visit to a local event, try:

-- October- the festival of Nuestra Señora del Agua Santa (Virgin of the Holy Waters) draws croweds with the religious processions, music, Baños photos of dancers, and fireworks
+- October: The festival of Nuestra Señora del Agua Santa (Virgin of the Holy Waters) draws crowds with the religious processions, music, dancers, and fireworks.

-- December 15/16, Baños anniversary celebrations begin the evening before with verbenas when each neighborhood, or barrio hires a band and residents hold street dances.
-The anniversary day is celebrated with parades, civic events, street fairs and sports events.
+- December 15–16: Baños anniversary celebrations begin the evening before with verbenas when each neighborhood or barrio hires a band and residents hold street dances.
+The anniversary day is celebrated with parades, civic events, street fairs, and sporting events.

 Things to Do

-- Baños is named for the Church of the Virgin of the Holy Water, Nuestra Señora del Agua Santa.
+- Baños (the full name of the city is Baños de Agua Santa) is named for the Church of the Virgin of the Holy Water.
 The church is a place of pilgrimage for those who come to thank the Virgin for many miracles and to ask her blessing.
-The church was built in Gothic style from from volcanic rock at the start of the century.
-Inside the basilica are depiction of the volcanic eruptions and the Virgin's miracles.
+The church was built in Gothic style from volcanic rock at the start of the century.
+Inside the basilica are depictions of the volcanic eruptions and the Virgin's miracles.

-- Visit the museum within the basilica and these museums and art galleries
+- Visit the museum within the basilica and its museums and art galleries.

-- Hot springs!
-The baths, baños, are located within walking distance of the center of town.
-(See the map) The water is colored by the high mineral content, and the temperature varies by the amount of cold water mixed into the bath Enjoy the Thermal Springs in town at Baños de la Virgen, by the waterfall, near Hotel Sangay, and Santa Clara baths with sauna and a gym.
-El Salado, Santa Ana, and Eduardo's baths are near town
+- The baths, or baños, are located within walking distance of the center of town.
+The water is colored by the high mineral content, and the temperature varies by the amount of cold water mixed into the bath.
+Enjoy the thermal springs in town at Termas de la Virgen, which is by the waterfall near Sangay Spa Hotel, and Santa Clara baths with sauna and a gym.
+Balneario El Salado, Santa Ana Canton, and Eduardo's baths are also near town.

-- Manto de la Virgen is one of the area's waterfalls
+- Admire Cascada Manto de la Virgen, which is one of the area's waterfalls.

-- Take a jungle tours to the Amazon rainforest.
-There are many tour operators in town
+- Take a jungle tour to the Amazon rainforest.
+There are many tour operators in town.

-- Tour San Martin Zoological Gardens to see many of the animals native to the Amazonian cloud forests and observe the care and protection given to endangered species or injured animals
+- Tour Zoologico de San Martin to see many of the animals native to the Amazonian cloud forests, and observe the care and protection given to endangered species or injured animals.

-- Raft on one of the nearby rivers, but check water quality and conditions first.
+- Raft on one of the nearby rivers, but check the water quality and conditions first.

-- Craft stalls and shops for crafts, handiwork and silver jewelry
+- Check out the craft stalls and shops for crafts, handiwork, and silver jewelry.

 Places to Stay and Eat

-- There are a number of lodging choices, from pensiones, residenciales and hostales to the upscale Hotel Luna Runtun, Hotel Sangay, and other hotels.
+- There are a number of lodging choices, from residential spots, hostels, and upscale spots such as the Luna Volcán, Sangay Spa Hotel, and other hotels.
 During the week, it's easy to walk in and find a room, but on the weekends, accommodations are tight.